davidahouse/chute/README.md

 - Attachments (XCTAttachment ftw!)
 - Style sheet

-Chute reports are available in HTML and Markdown, and can also be saved for later review or for use in comparing test executions.
+Chute reports are available in HTML, and can also be saved for later review or for use in comparing test executions.
 Chute captures Attachments and presents them alongside the test status, making review of captured screenshots easy and quick.
 Other attachments can also be reviewed inline including strings and other custom data.

 Chute also generates a style sheet from the captured views (using a XCTestCase extension you need to use in your tests) and will give you a list of all the colors & fonts that your application is using.
 This data is also available for comparison.